ncanete-navagis/GNE-Site-Selection-Tool/README.md

 3. **Database**: PostgreSQL 15 + PostGIS 3.4 running on port `5432` (with a persistent named volume).

-Download the DB File Here: https://drive.google.com/drive/folders/1bhAFkSiGNjXtf9SxG_Cld2GDUOP8N0yl Use gne_db.sql
+Download the DB File Here: https://drive.google.com/drive/folders/1bhAFkSiGNjXtf9SxG_Cld2GDUOP8N0yl

+Use gne_db.sql

+If the DB is not working follow the instructions in the pgadmin_optimization_sql after setting up the DB in pgAdmin from the Google Drive

 ---